konfuzio-ai/konfuzio-sdk/docs/dvui/explanations.md

 ##### Pointing to the dist folder

 You can use the compiled version under the `dist` folder on the package source, by pointing to it from the `index.html` and making any necessary changes to the `HTML` properties on the `App` tag.
+See an example [here](#imports-from-the-dist-folder).

 ![dist-npm-package.png](./images/dist-npm-package.png)